MicrosoftDocs/VBA-Docs/api/Access.Chart.PrimaryValuesAxisRange.md

 ---

-# Chart.PrimaryValuesAxisRange Property (Access)
+# Chart.PrimaryValuesAxisRange property (Access)

 Returns or sets the behavior for representing minimum and maximum values on the primary values axis.
-Read/write **[AcAxisRange](Access.AcAxisRange.md)** .
+Read/write **[AcAxisRange](Access.AcAxisRange.md)**.

 ## Syntax